Which Unfair Trade Practice Involves An Agent

 1. Do Your Homework

 Research the product, its price range, and typical features.
-Compare multiple agents or sellers before committing That's the whole idea..
+Compare multiple agents or sellers before committing And it works..

 2. Request Written Documentation